github/site-policy/Policies/github-data-protection-agreement-non-enterprise-customers.md

 In support of the above, GitHub may provide Customer’s basic contact information to the third party.

-## Processing of Personal Data; GDPR
+### Processing of Personal Data; GDPR

 All Personal Data processed by GitHub in connection with the Online Services is obtained as part of either Customer Data, Professional Services Data (including Support Data), Diagnostic Data, or Service Generated Data.
 Personal Data provided to GitHub by, or on behalf of, Customer through use of the Online Service is also Customer Data.
 Pseudonymized identifiers may be included in Diagnostic Data or Service Generated Data and are also Personal Data.
 Any Personal Data pseudonymized, or de-identified but not anonymized, or Personal Data derived from Personal Data is also Personal Data.

-To the extent GitHub is a processor or subprocessor of Personal Data subject to the GDPR, the GDPR Related Terms in [Attachment 3](https://github.com/enterprise-legal/github-data-protection-agreement.pdf#%5B%7B%22num%22%3A92%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C33%2C720%2C0%5D) govern that processing and the parties also agree to the following terms in this sub-section (“Processing of Personal Data; GDPR”):
+To the extent GitHub is a processor or subprocessor of Personal Data subject to the GDPR, the GDPR Related Terms in <a href="#attachment3">Attachment 3</a> govern that processing and the parties also agree to the following terms in this sub-section (“Processing of Personal Data; GDPR”):

-### Processor and Controller Roles and Responsibilities
+#### Processor and Controller Roles and Responsibilities

 Customer and GitHub agree that Customer is the controller of Personal Data and GitHub is the processor of such data, except (a) when Customer acts as a processor of Personal Data, in which case GitHub is a subprocessor; or (b) as stated otherwise in the GitHub Customer Agreement or this DPA.
 When GitHub acts as the processor or subprocessor of Personal Data, it will process Personal Data only on Customer’s behalf and in accordance with documented instructions from Customer.
 Customer agrees that its GitHub Customer Agreement (including the DPA Terms and any applicable updates), along with the product documentation and Customer’s use and configuration of features in the Online Services, are Customer’s complete documented instructions to GitHub for the processing of Personal Data.
 Information on use and configuration of the Online Services can be found at https://docs.github.com or a successor location.
 Any additional or alternate instructions must be agreed to according to the process for amending Customer’s GitHub Customer Agreement.
 In any instance where the GDPR applies and Customer is a processor, Customer warrants to GitHub that Customer’s instructions, including appointment of GitHub as a processor or subprocessor, have been authorized by the relevant controller.

 To the extent GitHub uses or otherwise processes Personal Data subject to the GDPR for GitHub’s legitimate business operations incident to delivery of the Online Services to Customer, GitHub will comply with the obligations of an independent data controller under GDPR for such use.
 GitHub is accepting the added responsibilities of a data “controller” under the GDPR for processing in connection with its legitimate business operations to: (a) act consistent with regulatory requirements, to the extent required under the GDPR; and (b) provide increased transparency to Customers and confirm GitHub’s accountability for such processing.
 GitHub employs safeguards to protect Personal Data in processing, including those identified in this DPA and those contemplated in Article 6(4) of the GDPR.
 With respect to processing of Personal Data under this paragraph, GitHub makes the commitments set forth in the Standard Contractual Clauses set forth in <a href="#attachment1">Attachment 1</a> or <a href="#attachment2">Attachment 2</a> (as applicable); for those purposes, (i) any GitHub disclosure of Personal Data, as described in Annex III to <a href="#attachment1">Attachment 1</a> or Appendix 3 to <a href="#attachment2">Attachment 2</a> (as applicable), that has been transferred in connection with GitHub’s legitimate business operations is deemed a “Relevant Disclosure” and (ii) the commitments in Annex III to <a href="#attachment1">Attachment 1</a> or Appendix 3 to <a href="#attachment2">Attachment 2</a> (as applicable) apply to such Personal Data.

-### Processing Details
+#### Processing Details

 The parties acknowledge and agree that: